bonsai-rx/docs/articles/subjects.md

 Below are listed all different subject types.
 Subjects can be declared either from an existing observable sequence, or as a source.
 If they are created as a source, the type of the subject needs to be declared explicitly on creation, usually by referring to the existing type in the workflow that we are interested in sharing.

-The last two operators, `SubscribeSubject` and `MulticastSubject`, are used to access existing declared subjects for reading or writing.
+The last two operators, [`SubscribeSubject`](#subscribesubject) and [`MulticastSubject`](#multicastsubject), are used to access existing declared subjects for reading and writing, respectively.
 Their behavior will be determined by the type of subject they are accessing.

 ### AsyncSubject
 [!include[Async Subject](~/articles/subject-async.md)]